openfootball/openfootball.github.io/_posts/2026-06-17-hello-worldcup.md

 title:  "Hello, World Cup 2026!"
 ---

 Long time no news.
-Let's restart and celebrate the World Cup 2026 kick off in Mexico, United States and Canada.
+Let's restart and celebrate the World Cup 2026 kick-off in Mexico, the United States and Canada.

 Did you know?
-While it's usually just me (Gerald Bauer) writing and generation match schedules (fixtures, results, & reports) in the Football.TXT format - it's great to see that [Salah Salim](https://github.com/salah23222) has generated live world cup fixtures & results in Football.TXT, see [wcup2026.org/football.php](https://wcup2026.org/football.php).
+While it's usually just me (Gerald Bauer) writing and generation match schedules (incl. fixtures, results, reports, & more) in the Football.TXT format - it's great to see that [Salah Salim](https://github.com/salah23222) has generated live world cup fixtures & results in Football.TXT, see [wcup2026.org/football.php](https://wcup2026.org/football.php).
 Reading: